abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/2-Algorithms.md

         if curr.left: queue.append(curr.left)
         if curr.right: queue.append(curr.right)

+        # or if a graph
+        # for neighbor in curr.neighbors:
+        #   queue.append(neighbor)

       # increment the level
       level += 1
   ```

-- BFS Implementation for a "mango seller example"
+- Example: BFS Implementation for a "mango seller" problem
   ![bfs example](./img/bfs-implementation.png)
   ![bfs example](./img/bfs-implementation-1.png)